 There are hundreds of wine varietals on the market ranging from dry to sweet, fruity to earthy, and with a range of calories in wine.
+Wine alcohol content varies, too.
 This can make it very difficult to choose the right wine for the right occasion, especially with all the wine marketing practices out there.

 That's what makes wine flights so valuable-including when you're learning how to open a winery.
 Whether you're trying to craft a food and wine pairing menu to make some wine sales, want to become a wine negociant, or are just looking to learn about wine, you can experience a range of wines all in a convenient package.
 Keep reading to learn what a wine flight is, why they're good for businesses, and see some frequently asked questions about wine flights.